 I. Animal Diversity-Invertebrates

-Architectural pattern of an animal, Taxonomy and phylogeny, Major subdivisions of animal kingdom.
+The architectural pattern of an animal, Taxonomy, and phylogeny, Major subdivisions of the animal kingdom.

-Animal-Like Protists: The Protozoa: evolutionary perspective, locomotion and reproduction, Protozoa of veterinary and medical importance.
+Animal-Like Protists: The Protozoa: an evolutionary perspective, locomotion, and reproduction, Protozoa of veterinary and medical importance.

 Body wall, skeleton and water currents system.
 Coelenterates: